 Additional Important Considerations

 - Employee Support: Offer to assist with document collection or translation to reduce stress and expedite the process.
+Consider the option of reapplying directly, which may be faster in some cases.

 HR Quick reference: appeal for family reunion visa rejection (Download format)